Skip to main content

 }

-I did introduce this function before in a previous post, but I need to talk about it again.
-The force draw essentially calls the regular 'drawCard' function from game.js but sends in a different parameter for the 'amount':
+I mentioned this function in an earlier post, but it’s worth revisiting.
+The force draw calls the regular ‘drawCard’ function from game.js but passes a different parameter for the ‘amount’:

 Game.prototype.drawCard = function (pack, amount, hand, initial) {